Borrow Money Wisely

 How to Borrow Money with Best Rates and Minimal Stress

-Credit isn’t inherently bad. it enables people to afford important things when cash flow is limited to pay for large purchases outright.
+Credit isn’t inherently bad.
+It’s a tool.
+A tool that enables people to pay for important things.
 However, credit can be misused that lead to long-term debt.
-Debt can add undue stress and impact your wellbeing.
+Debt can add undue financial stress and impact your wellbeing.

 Is there good debt and bad debt?

 Whether it’s good or bad, debt is still a financial obligation that must be repaid.
 If you don’t have enough money saved or assets available to pay off the debt, then you’ll be required to allocate some of your income for repayment.

 If you do borrow money, it’s in your best interest to pay it off as soon as possible.